echamudi/web-design-scraper/README.md

 <img src="./assets/logo.svg" alt="Web Design Scraper Logo" height="127"/>

-Web Design Scraper is a tool to extract web design metrics from a web page.
+Web Design Scraper is a tool to extract objective web design measurements from a web page.
 This repo contains the early implementation of the web design scraping concept that we coined in [our research paper](https://ieeexplore.ieee.org/abstract/document/9271770).

 <!-- This tool can run in the following environments:
 - Web browser (Google Chrome extension)